Mission: Zero Recalls

 My vision for Labdoor is a platform that combines the scale and accessibility of an online marketplace with the rapid testing capabilities of an FDA-registered laboratory.
 We don’t want to be “The Everything Store.”
 We want Labdoor to offer “Everything That’s Fit to Sell.”

-Labdoor will be the metamediary for a wide range of consumer products, providing commerce and testing services that seek to efficiently and effectively connect the right buyers to the right sellers, built on Labdoor’s proprietary data & intelligence.
+Labdoor will be the metamediary for a wide range of consumer products, providing commerce and testing services that seek to efficiently connect the right buyers to the right sellers, built on Labdoor’s proprietary data & intelligence.

 Our efforts are focused by a simple idea — consumers always want to shop smarter, easier, and cheaper.